 22 A. The increased volumes allow for economies of scale that 23 cannot be realized if Tampa Electric were the only 24 customer of the affiliate.
-Moreover, since fixed costs 25 are allocated between services provided to Tampa Electric and others on a per ton basis, the backhaul and transfer of grain and other bulk commodities reduces the amount of allocated to Tampa Electric. ΙĪ the costs fixed affiliates' backhaul and other outside customer activity is lost or diminished, or if transfer activity is lost due to the disclosure of its competitive position, the cost of coal transportation to Tampa Electric would increase affiliates' proportionately.
-Actions which hurt the competitive position will, therefore, increase the cost of electricity supplied to Tampa Electric's customers.
+Moreover, since fixed costs 25 are allocated between services provided to Tampa Electric and others on a per ton basis, the backhaul and transfer of grain and other bulk commodities reduces the amount of Tampa Electric. costs allocated to ΙÎ the fixed affiliates' backhaul and other outside customer activity is lost or diminished, or if transfer activity is lost due to the disclosure of its competitive position, the cost of coal transportation to Tampa Electric would increase proportionately.
+Actions which hurt the affiliates' competitive position will, therefore, increase the cost of electricity supplied to Tampa Electric's customers.
 This Commission therefore should carefully avoid the disclosure of the affiliates' costs and prices.